Second-order pseudo-Hermitian spin-$1/2$ bosons: Symmetries

-Regarding interactions, since our fields have mass dimension one, {it is possible to} introduce renormalizable quartic self-interactions analogous to those studied for fermion fields in \cite{Vaquera-Araujo:2012jlk,Vaquera-Araujo:2013bwa} in the context of the naive Hermitian second-order theory, where it was shown that this class of theories has a rich set of renormalization group equations.
-Besides, this field can be identified as a WIMP dark matter candidate that interacts with the standard model fields through a Higgs portal, in an analogous way to the spin-$1/2$ fermion model introduced in \cite{deGracia:2024umr}.
+Regarding interactions, since our fields have mass dimension one, it is possible to introduce renormalizable quartic self-interactions, in contrast to Dirac theory.
+The simplest $C$, $P$ and $T$ invariant pseudo-Hermitian interactions are given by

+Other self-interactions can be written in terms of the above three through a Fierz transformation.
+These quartic interactions are analogous to those studied for fermion fields in \cite{Vaquera-Araujo:2012jlk,Vaquera-Araujo:2013bwa} in the context of the naive Hermitian second-order theory for fermions, where it was shown that this class of theories has a rich set of renormalization group equations, compared to their scalar counterparts.
+Thus, spin-$1/2$ SOPHIES constitute valuable theoretical playgrounds for renormalization studies.
+Besides, due to its dimensionality, this new field can not couple to the quarks and leptons of the Standard Model in a renormalizable way.
+If the field $\psi$ is not charged under the Standard Model gauge symmetries, it can be identified as a WIMP dark matter candidate.
+The natural interaction of this field with the SM particles is through a Higgs portal of the form

+where $H$ is the SM Higgs doublet.
+In this case the dark matter phenomenology is determined by the mass of the field $m$ and its coupling $\lambda_{H}$ in a similar way as the complex scalar WIMP DM ~\cite{Feng:2014vea,Arcadi:2017kky}, since the field satisfies the Klein-Gordon equation.
+Another possible DM model is through the effective interaction

+with $h$ as the physical Higgs scalar.
+This interaction has been recently studied in the context of a spin-$1/2$ fermion model in \cite{deGracia:2024umr}.